pdf-raku/HTML-Canvas-To-PDF-raku/README.md

 # perl6-HTML-Canvas-To-PDF

 This is a PDF rendering backend for HTML::Canvas.
 A canvas may be rendered to either a page, or an XObject form.

+This backend is **experimental**.
+At this stage, it is intended primarily for benchmarking and regression testing, etc for the Perl 6 PDF and CSS tool-chains.

 ```
 use v6;